JeffersonLab/procServMgr/README.md

 */5 * * * * someuser /usr/csite/pubtools/procServ/pro/bin/procServMgr check >> /cs/op/iocs/procServ/logs/softioc_`hostname`.log 2>&1
 ```

-2.  **Raise the Limits for Number of Processes Per User**
+###  **Raise the Limits for Number of Processes Per User**

 The default limits on the number of processes/threads a standard user can run concurrently can cause problems as all soft IOCs are run as the same user.
-Raise the limits from 1024 to 8192.
+Raise the limits from 1024 to at least 8192.
 You must change it in the following two locations for a RHEL style system.

 Note: To get a sense of the current number of processes/threads that are being run by vxuser, run this command.